VanTanev/xstate-helpers/README.md

 ### useIsXStateTransitionAvailable()

-Check if a state transition is availalbe from the current machine state
+Check if a state transition is available from the current machine state.

 ```typescript
 import { createMachine } from 'xstate';